malomohq/metabase-elixir/README.md

 - `:headers` - HTTP headers used when making a request
 - `:host` - Hostname used when making a request.
 This field is required.
 - `:json_codec` - Module used to encode and decode JSON.
 Defaults to `Jason`.
+- `:path` - Base path used when building the URL to send a request to.
+Defaults to `/api`.
 - `:port` - HTTP port used when making a request
 - `:protocol` - HTTP protocol used when making a request
 - `:retry` - Module implementing a request retry strategy.
 Disabled when set